ericoporto/ags-manual-wiki/UpgradeTo36.md

  - all keys are passed into the engine and `on_key_press` function as-is, one by one: for example, if you press Ctrl + Z, then you get **two** `on_key_press` calls, one with `eKeyCtrlLeft` and another with `eKeyZ` argument.
  - the new `on_text_input` script function will be active and receive **printable characters**;

-In the new mode each key pressed triggers `on_key_press`, and when the pressed keys form a printable character a `on_text_input` function is called.
-This function must look simply like:
+In the new mode each key pressed triggers `on_key_press`, and when the pressed keys form a printable character an `on_text_input` function is called.
+This function must look simply like this:

     function on_text_input(int ch)

-Its argument (`ch`) contains a unicode character's code.
+Its argument (`ch`) contains a Unicode character's code.
 It may be used, for example, to append to a String, or add to the text field or label.

 Similarily to the above, `dialog_options_key_press` had been expanded with the third `mod` argument: